evkx/evkx.github.io/content/models/mercedes/eqs_suv/EQS_450_4MATIC_SUV/_index.md

 ## User interface and control

-Two different screen setups are available on the Mercedes-EQ EQS SUV 450 4MATIC.
+Two different screen setups are available on the Mercedes-EQ EQS 450 4MATIC SUV.

 The standard layout has the following configuration.
 The  screen behind the steering wheel mounted into the dashboard is 12,3 inches large and has a 2400x900 pixels resolution.
 The touch screen in the middle of the center console is 12,8 inches large and has a 1888x1728 pixels resolution.